e-VITA: promoting “ageing well” through digital technology

 Prevention and Autonomy: the key words in personal care

 e-VITA-logo-carreA virtual assistant provides a variety of services to help users in their daily activities, leisure pursuits or in following their treatment.
 The system is able to talk to the user via a text or voice conversational agent.
-This communication enables the system to understand some of the user’s context and behavior, in particular through dialogue triggering.
-For example, during conversation, the system can determine whether the user has done their exercises or taken their medication.

 A multimodal fusion platform developed by Telecom SudParis